AleStore-Official/AlePortal/README.md

 - test and showcase ideas
 - experiment with UI/UX
-- integrate real‑world features like authentication and databases
+- integrate real‑world features like authentication and cloud databases
 - maintain an online presence and playground for my work

 It’s not meant to be a polished commercial product, but a living project that I update and refactor whenever I want to try something new.